 - Egg: I use two egg yolks for this recipe, adding more fat, without the added liquid of the whites.

 - Butter: A key ingredient in Brioche is butter.
-This recipe calls 6 tablespoons of during softened butter during the second kneading.
+This recipe calls 6 tablespoon of softened butter during the second kneading.
 Make sure the butter is very soft, otherwise it will take a while to incorporate into the dough.

-- Vanilla extract: This ingredient is optional.
+- Vanilla extract (optional): This ingredient is optional.
 I like adding it to flavor the dough when I'm making a sweet dough.
 If I am using this dough for a savory recipe, I omit the vanilla extract.

 See recipe card for quantities.